 Posts Tagged: spiders

-A crab spider dining on a stink bug.
+A crab spider nails a lygus bug, a pest.
 (Photo by Kathy Keatley Garvey)

-A crab spider has just snared a green bottle fly.
+A crab spider tucked inside a zinnia blossom awaits prey.
 (Photo by Kathy Keatley Garvey)

-A jumping spider peers at the camera.
+"Is this my best side?"
+The male crab spider strikes a "pose" for the camera.
 (Photo by Kathy Keatley Garvey)